infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/SettingsApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.keap.com/crm/rest";
             var apiInstance = new SettingsApi(config);
-            var fields = new List<string>?(); // List<string>? | By default only application data is returned.
+            var fields = new List<string>?(); // List<string>? | By default, only application data is returned.
 In addition to that, data is returned for the fields that are mentioned in the query. (optional)

             try
             {